rpal1612/University-Recommender/README.md

 ## 🎯 Overview

 Choosing the right graduate university is one of the most critical decisions for students pursuing higher education.
-This intelligent recommendation system analyzes **25,808+ universities** worldwide and uses advanced machine learning algorithms to match students with their ideal graduate programs.
+This intelligent recommendation system demonstrates an AI-powered approach to university matching using **weighted similarity algorithms** and **multi-criteria filtering**.

 ### **Key Highlights:**
-- 🌍 **25,808 universities** from around the world
 - 🤖 **Smart weighted scoring** algorithm (Academic 60%, Language 10%, Budget/Location 20%, Other factors 10%)
-- 🎨 **Modern, responsive UI** with beautiful animations
+- 🎨 **Modern, responsive UI** with beautiful animations and fallback recommendations
-- 🔍 **Dynamic filtering** by country, budget, ranking, type, and more
+- 🔍 **Comprehensive filtering system** with 8 countries and multiple criteria
 - 🔗 **Instant Google search** integration for each university
 - ⚡ **Performance optimized** with data segmentation by GRE scores
+- 🌍 **International coverage** with 54 top universities from 8 countries
+- 💡 **Smart fallback system** - Shows alternative matches based on GRE & budget when strict criteria yield few results

+**Real Data**: 27,000 entries covering top universities from USA, UK, Canada, Australia, Germany, Netherlands, Singapore, and Switzerland with diverse program options.

 ---